uber-node/zero-config/README.md

 Below are the sources it reads in order of least precendence. i.e. the later sources in the list overwrite the earlier ones

+- a defaults object that populates values that have not been set by any other means.
  - a `config/common.json` JSON file in your project
  - a `config/NODE_ENV.json` JSON file in your project
+ - a `config/secrets/secrets-NODE_ENV.json` JSON file in your project containing secrets per NODE_ENV but not production
  - a `config/secrets/secrets.json` JSON file in your project containing secrets (API keys, OAuth tokens, etc) only for production
- - a `config/secrets/secrets-NODE_ENV.json` JSON file in your project containing secrets per NODE_ENV but not production
  - a `config/NODE_ENV.{datacenter}.json` JSON file in your project if you specificed a datacenter.
  - a `{ datacenter: '{datacenter}' }` literal if you